-Ardy is one of Go Negosyo‘s teaching Angelpreneurs, travelling the country teaching and coaching Filipinos how to have the Success Mindsets of Entrepreneurs.
+Ardy is one of Go Negosyo‘s teaching Angelpreneurs, traveling the country teaching and coaching Filipinos how to have the Success Mindsets of Entrepreneurs.
 He is also a writer at heart and as the founder of Project Author workshops, teaches aspiring authors how to write and get their books published.

 Ardy is also an alumnus and international facilitator at the Haggai Leadership Institute in Maui, Hawaii.

 Ramon is director of publisher development at MAI.
 He leads MAI training to strengthen Christian publishing in underserved areas of the world.
 As former CEO of OMF Literature, Inc., in the Philippines, Ramon led it to become one of the nation's largest Christian publishing houses.
 He was an entrepreneur for 12 years before entering the publishing industry.
 Ramon holds an MBA and a BS in Business Economics.
 He is the author of Profit & Purpose: A global publisher's guide for financial sustainability (2018) and The Christian Publisher: Strong in the storm.